 A generally safer strategy for dealing with dogs is what I call the Mike Hall method (the founder of the TCR); he would look back at the animal and roar/scream at it violently with a slightly wild and crazy look in his eyes.
 When Mike demonstrated this to me at the finish party after the 2014 TCR, I decided that I would never be quite as good at this technique as he was – the look in his eyes was probably enough to scare away a grizzly bear.
 If you do this with some confidence then it can be very effective because most dogs are quite timid and quickly stop chasing.
 This strategy may be less effective when there are multiple dogs, as they then tend to be bolder and less intimidated.
 I used this technique in 2016 with multiple individual dogs, most of which immediately stopped chasing me, but one was bold enough to ignore my roaring, so I had to do a short sprint, but I was overall quite pleased with the technique.

 Some people carry weapons to fight back at the dogs.
+Pepper spray is probably the most effective and humane technique, but is not legal in all countries (see responses to this post in the Trans Am Bike Race Facebook group).
 One rider in the 2015 TCR carried rocks in his jersey pockets to throw at the dogs, and managed to connect with one of his missiles on the dog’s head, which killed the dog.
-At least two other people have reported incidents in which dogs were run over and killed by cars as the dog was in the process of chasing them.
+I’ve heard stories from two other TCR participants about dogs that were run over and killed by cars as the dog was in the process of chasing them.

 A more devious method is the survival-of-the-fittest strategy.
 It involves riding with someone who is a slower sprinter than you are, then when the dogs start to chase, leave your partner behind to deal with the dogs while you head up the road.
 This is certainly not in the spirit of the camaraderie of the race.